 Candidates are required to have a doctoral degree in Computer Science, Applied Mathematics, Statistics or another field of science or engineering, as well as programming skills in some programming language.

-Required documents include a cover letter, CV, a one-two page statement of teaching philosophy and interests, course syllabi, and course evaluations for all recently taught courses.
+Required documents include a cover letter, CV, a one-page statement of teaching philosophy and interests, and course evaluations for all recently taught courses.
+Applications without course evaluations will not be considered.
+In addition, we ask for a one-page statement of commitment to encouraging diversity, inclusion, and belonging, including past and current contributions in these areas.
 Candidates are also required to submit the names and contact information for three references.
-We encourage candidates to apply by September 1, 2017, but will continue to review applications until the position is filled.
+We encourage candidates to apply by December 15, 2018, but will continue to review applications until the position is filled.

 IACS Program Manager